Holidays and Days Preceding and Following Holidays and Vacations

 Regardless of whether a class meets during Reading Period, that time is an integral part of the term.
 Students are expected to remain in the immediate vicinity of Cambridge throughout this period.

-Courses that culminate in a final examination of any duration (up to three hours) must hold their exams during the designated Final Examination and Project Period and during the Exam/Final Deadline Group assigned by the Registrar's Office.
+Courses that culminate in a final examination of any duration (up to three hours) must hold their exams during the designated Final Examination Period and during the Exam/Final Deadline Group assigned by the FAS Registrar's Office.
 There are two exam sessions each day: morning exams begin at 9:00 a.m. and afternoon exams begin at 2:00 p.m.